Exenatide (By injection)

-- Bydureon® is given 1 time each week.
+- Bydureon® and Bydureon® BCise are given 1 time each week.
 Byetta® is given 2 times each day.
-Bydureon® is an extended-release form of Byetta®.
-Do not use both medicines together.
+Bydureon® and Bydureon® BCise are extended-release forms of Byetta®.
+Do not use these medicines together.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.